shuklaprachi/shuklaprachi/README.md

 - 👋 Hi, I’m @shuklaprachi
-- 👀 I’m interested in software development
+- 👀 I’m interested in software development in java backend
 - 🌱 I’m currently learning Java, Python
 - 💞️ I’m looking to collaborate on any opensource project that helps me in my learning journey
 - 📫 Reach out to me at <a href="https://www.linkedin.com/in/prachi7">Prachi Pragati Shukla</a>